petroslamb/taxi-rides/reports/REPORT.md

 most of the time.
 A qualititive look of the graph revealed that out of sample predictions did not contained no seasonality whatsoever.

 RMSE is used as a metric for out-of-sample predictions.
-The value was not judged as bad:
+The value was not judged as too bad, considering the scale of values:

 - Test RMSE: 545.974